The Dynamical Landscape of Beggar-My-Neighbour: Ultra-long Matches, Loops, and Infinite Matches: Patterns and distributions of ultra-long matches

 that is, the expected number of remaining tricks is always $1/p$, regardless of how many tricks have already occurred.
 Conditioning on survival to time $n$ does not change the distribution of remaining lifetime when sampling from the $\mathcal{S}_{\textrm{start}}$ ensemble.

 The geometric model is itself an approximation, as said.
 It would predict mean and variance as

 hence variance-to-mean ratio

 for small $p$ (long games).
-Our Tables \ref{tab:numanalrecap} and \ref{tab:numanalrecapN} show variance-to-mean ratios ranging from $0.89$ to $33.11$, which deviate significantly from this prediction.
-Over-dispersion (ratio $> $ mean) for low $\mathfrak{R}/N$ indicates correlations and clustering effects beyond the simple geometric model, and under-dispersion (ratio $< $ mean) for high $\mathfrak{R}/N$ indicates regulatory constraints.
-The pure exponential/geometric behavior may only emerge in intermediate regimes or as a coarse approximation.
+Our Tables \ref{tab:numanalrecap} and \ref{tab:numanalrecapN} show variance-to-mean ratios ranging from $0.89$ to $37.76$, which deviate significantly from this prediction: in all considered settings the observed ratio remains below the geometric benchmark $\mathbb{E}(\mathcal{T})-1$, i.e., the data are under-dispersed relative to the purely geometric model.
+Combined with the Poisson-baseline analysis of Section \ref{sec:num} (over-dispersion, ratio $>1$, for low $\mathfrak{R}/N$; under-dispersion, ratio $<1$, for high $\mathfrak{R}/N$), this indicates correlations, clustering effects, and regulatory constraints beyond the simple geometric model.
+The pure exponential/geometric behaviour may only emerge in intermediate regimes or as a coarse approximation.

 The approximation of purely geometric game duration $\mathcal{T}$ with parameter $p = 1 - e^{-\lambda}$, where $\lambda \approx 1/\mathbb{E}(\mathcal{T})$, is also useful for an order-of-magnitude assessment of the probability of observing the documented ultra-long matches.
 For the $(40,3)$-setting with average duration $\mathbb{E}(\mathcal{T}) \approx 30.61$ tricks (Table \ref{tab:numanalrecap}), using the fitted $\lambda \approx 0.0394$ (Figure \ref{fig:semilog_40_3}) and hence $p \approx 0.0386$, the probability of a match lasting at least 420 tricks would be